vanhoefm/libwifi/README.md

 # libwifi

 This is an experimental Python3 library with various utility functions for Scapy and Wi-Fi.
+This repository will also contain tutorials and documentation related to doing Wi-Fi research.

 The provided functions are currently not explicitly documented so you will have to read the code itself to get an idea of which functions all exist.